wikindx/wikindx/trunk/docs/README_PLUGIN_PROGRAMMING.txt

    interface rather than having to edit the files directly).

  * config.php should have the public variable $wikindxVersion.  e.g.  public
-   $wikindxVersion = 5.8; From WIKINDX 5.8, compatible plugins are required to explicitly state their compatibility with the constant WIKINDX_PLUGIN_VERSION.
-This is a value that matches the major version equivalent of WIKINDX_PUBLIC_VERSION (e.g. if WIKINDX_PUBLIC_VERSION is 5.8.3, then WIKINDX_PLUGIN_VERSION should be 5.8).
-In the plugin's config.php, set $wikindxVersion to match WIKINDX_PLUGIN_VERSION in order to state compatibility.
+   $wikindxVersion = 8; From WIKINDX 5.8, compatible plugins are required to explicitly state their compatibility with the constant WIKINDX_COMPONENTS_COMPATIBLE_VERSION["plugin"].
+This is a value that matches an internal core version that could be validate for more than one public version.
+   In the plugin's config.php, set $wikindxVersion to match WIKINDX_COMPONENTS_COMPATIBLE_VERSION["plugin"] in order to state compatibility.
    Incompatible plugins will not load.
 They will still be present and editable in the Admin|Components interface.

 The plugin directory may optionally have a file called description.txt
 which may be used as a README providing instructions and credits.
 The